tarunsawlani/customlogger/README.md

 Use command below to run the job

-java -jar customlogger.jar <PATH TO FILE NAME>
+java -jar customlogger.jar {PATH TO FILE NAME}